BAMresearch/bam-masterdata/docs/howtos/parsing.md

 ![Login Parser App](../assets/parsing_pictures/Card1ParserApp.jpg){ width=400 }

-### 4. Select Parsers
+### Select Parsers
-1. Chose a Parser b clicking Select Parser for each uploaded file.
+1. Chose a Parser by clicking Select Parser for each uploaded file.
     - Avaliable Parsers are listed in the Corner.
+    - Check [Creating new Parsers](newparsers.md) for creating your own parsers.
-2. Press Parse to Parse the Metadata from each file and upload to Data Store.
+2. Press Parse to Parse the Metadata from each file and upload it to the Data Store.

 ![Login Parser App](../assets/parsing_pictures/Card2.jpg){ width=400 }

-### 5. Review Logs
+### Review Logs
 1. Look at Logs to see sucsessfull parsing.

 ![Login Parser App](../assets/parsing_pictures/Card3Logs.jpg){ width=400 }